LEANNA MAE .ORG

 Open a bank account for your LLC.

 You’ll need to set up your account and register with online banking.
 You will receive a bank card you can use for business purchases.
+Your bank account needs to be set up before you take paying clients.

 Choose what type of payment methods you’ll accept.